 Dubai’s free zones offer a highly attractive tax environment.
-Unlike the mainland where companies have to pay 9% corporate tax for all income as per the corporate tax law free zones have a special income threshold where corporate tax is exempted for Qualifying income persons which we will discuss later.
+Unlike in the Mainland, where companies are subject to a 9% corporate tax on profits exceeding AED 375,000 under the Corporate Tax Law, free zones provide special exemptions for Qualifying Free Zone Persons, subject to specific conditions which we will outline later.

-A 9% tax on taxable income exceeding AED 375,000 will be applied by Federal Corporate Tax (FCT) from June 1, 2023, as per Federal Decree-Law on Corporate Income Tax to the non-qualified free zone persons.
+A 9% corporate tax on taxable income exceeding AED 375,000 will be applied from June 1, 2023, as per Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses to non-qualified free zone persons.
 While on the other hand businesses earning below this threshold remain at a 0% tax rate as per that law.
 Additionally, multinational corporations with global revenues above a certain limit are subject to a 15% tax under the OECD Base Erosion and Profit-Sharing (BEPS) framework.

 Furthermore, companies in the free zone must follow Value-Added Tax (VAT) regulations.
 A 5% VAT applies to most goods and services.
 The exception is those that are specifically zero-rated or exempted under Federal Decree-Law Number 8 of 2017.
 Companies with an annual taxable turnover exceeding AED 375,000 are required to register for Value-Added Tax (VAT) as per the Federal Tax Authority of UAE.